Welcome to the January Plank challenge, a simple yet effective daily challenge that will improve your core strength and endurance throughout January.

 - Get into the plank position.

 - Hold the plank for as long as you can.

 - Stop the test when you fail or you reach 2 minutes.

 Choose the Plank variation based on your initial Plank Test result

 - Under 30 seconds – Choose the Beginner variation (Half Plank).

-- 30 seconds up to 1 minute 30 seconds – Choose the regular or alternative plank variations.
+- 30 seconds up to 1 minute 30 seconds – Choose the Regular plank on forearms or with straight arms.

 After a month of regular planking, you should be feeling stronger with more endurance in your core and stabilizing muscles.
 To find out how you have improved, repeat the test you conducted at the start of the month.
 The test should be exactly the same conditions, same plank variation etc.